mui/material-ui/docs/src/pages/components/use-media-query/use-media-query-de.md

 First, you need to guess the characteristics of the client request, from the server.
 You have the choice between using:

-- **User agent**.
-Parse the user agent string of the client to extract information.
+- **User Agent**.
+Parsen Sie den User-Agent-String des Clients, um Informationen zu extrahieren.
 Using [ua-parser-js](https://github.com/faisalman/ua-parser-js) to parse the user agent is recommended.
 - **Client hints**.
 Read the hints the client is sending to the server.
 Be aware that this feature is [not supported everywhere](https://caniuse.com/#search=client%20hint).

 Finally, you need to provide an implementation of [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) to the `useMediaQuery` with the previously guessed characteristics.
 Using [css-mediaquery](https://github.com/ericf/css-mediaquery) to emulate matchMedia is recommended.